 - Protection of the rights of sexual minorities against sexual orientation discrimination

 - Protection of gypsies or others with lifestyle minority behaviour

 - Freedom of travel, to move inside a country or to change nationality if the rules of the host country are respected, subject to legally justified limitations such as terrorism

 - Freedom to change religion, to criticise religions, to convert others, to marry outside religion, to have no religion and to deny the existence of God.

 Some of these rights are contradictory and many of them very recent.
-The right to strike has to protected, but others have the right to work.
-The rights of homosexuals to adopt children should be compared with the right of children to have parents of opposite sex.
+Some traditionally associated with Western thinking are under attack like the right to free speech dealt with in another blog.
+The right to strike has to be protected, but others have the right to work.
+The rights of homosexuals to adopt children should be balanced with the right of children to have parents of different sexes unless sex is no longer binary.
 Freedom of speech might or might not include the right to blaspheme.
-The protection of minorities against the wishes of the majority is a huge issue seen in lifestyle minority behaviour and public nuisance.
-Transsexuals represent an insignificant % of the population, but are often allowed to compete in women’s sports because that is how they identify and they usually win being physically stronger.
-The list of issues associated with Human Rights is long and whether the right balance has now been struck is questionable.
+The protection of tiny minorities against the wishes of the majority is a huge issue seen where transsexuals compete in women’s sports because that is how they identify and they usually win being physically stronger.
+The list of issues associated with Human Rights is long and it is the contention of this author that the right balance is no longer struck.
 These are controversial issues and some prefer not to discuss them at all.

-Selon Article L335-3 du code de la propriété intellectuelle « …est également un délit de contrefaçon, toute reproduction, représentation ou diffusion, par quelque moyen que ce soit, d’une œuvre de l’esprit en violation des droits de l’auteur, tels qu’ils sont définis et réglementés par la loi »
+Selon Article L335-3 du code de la propriété intellectuelle: ” …est un délit de contrefaçon, toute reproduction, représentation ou diffusion, par quelque moyen que ce soit, d’une oeuvre … en violation des droits de l’auteur, tels qu’ils sont définis et réglementés par la loi.”

 Toute reproduction d’un quelconque élément de ce document est formellement interdite sans l’accord de l’auteur.